Unknown Pleasures

 Unknown Pleasures is the debut studio album by the English rock band Joy Division.
-It was released on 15 June 1979 through Factory Records.
+It was released in June 1979 through Factory Records.
 The album was recorded and mixed over three successive weekends at Stockport's Strawberry Studios in April 1979, with producer Martin Hannett contributing a number of unconventional recording techniques to the group's sound.
 The cover artwork was designed by artist Peter Saville, using a data plot of signals from a radio pulsar.
 It is the only Joy Division album released during lead singer Ian Curtis's lifetime.

 Factory Records did not release any singles from Unknown Pleasures.
-In January 1980 the album placed at no. 2 on the first publication of the Indie Albums Chart.
-It reached no. 71 on the Albums Chart when reissued in July 1980 just after the release of the subsequent album Closer.
+In January 1980 the album placed at No. 2 on the first publication of the Indie Albums Chart.
+It reached No. 71 on the Albums Chart when reissued in July 1980 just after the release of the subsequent album Closer, eventually reaching No. 5 in 2019 upon a later reissue.
 It has since received sustained critical acclaim as an influential post-punk album, and has been named as one of the best albums of all time by publications such as NME, AllMusic, Select, Rolling Stone, and Spin.